study-soft/training_portal/README.md

 4. Questions for establishing sequence.
 5. Questions with a numerical answer.
 ## Benefits
-1. The system has an user friendly interface and responsive design.
+1. System has an user friendly interface and responsive design.
-2. The user is fully aware of the information about educational flow, which is competently structured according to sections.
+2. User is fully aware of the information about educational flow, which is competently structured according to sections.
-3. The teacher has a convenient editor for creating groups, quizzes and questions to them with a built-in validation check.
+3. Teacher has a convenient editor for creating groups, quizzes and questions to them with a built-in validation check.
 4. Student evaluation is automatic.
 Partially correct answers and attempt of passage influence on total score.
-When the whole group has finished quiz, students get access to correct answers, which allows them to learn from their mistakes and improve learning effectiveness.
+When whole group has finished quiz, students get access to correct answers, which allows them to learn from their mistakes and improve learning effectiveness.
 ## Technologies used
 - Java 9 - backend programming language
 - Apache Tomcat 8.5.24 - application server